Workshops and Groups

 Groups with Pre-Screening

 Cognitive-Behavioral Therapy for Insomnia

 Counseling Services is pleased to offer this 4-week therapy group for people who have trouble falling asleep or staying asleep.
 It's open to any enrolled graduate or undergraduate student, but a 30-minute in-person pre-screening meeting is required anytime before the start of the group.
-We'll meet in the Counseling Center's conference room from 4:00 - 5:00 on Tuesdays, January 29th, February 5th, February 12th, and February 19th.
+We'll meet in the Counseling Center's conference room from 4:00 - 5:00 on Wednesdays, April 24th, May 1st, May 8th, and May 15th.
 Please contact Counseling Services at (626) 395-8331 to set up a 30-minute screening.
 Facilitated by Dr. Lee Coleman.

 Mindfully Resilient: An 8-week Mindfulness-Based Cognitive Therapy group to help prevent relapse of depression and anxiety

 Counseling Services is pleased to announce Mindfully Resilient, an 8-week structured Mindfulness-Based Cognitive Therapy group.
 It's designed to help reduce the risk for relapse of depression or anxiety, and has an excellent research base.
 A 30-minute in-person pre-screening meeting is required anytime before the beginning of the group.
 Any graduate or undergraduate students are welcome to schedule a 30-minute screening appointment by calling (626) 395-8331.
 The group for Spring term will begin on Thursday, April 18th, and meets from 4:00 - 6:00 on Thursdays for 8 weeks.
 Space is limited to 12.